DenisovichDev/codingtrain-contribution-util/README.md

 # Coding Train Contribution Porting Utility

-**Work in progress**

 This project was created to make the process of porting the contributions from the old Coding Train Website to the new one a bit easier for the contributors.
 This python script takes the old contribution metadata in markdown format as an input and creates individual json files containing the metadata of each individual contributions (following the new Gatsby format) that can now be copied into the `showcase` folder.

-Warning: I am not a python programmer, there must be ways to do this better.
+**Warning**: I am not a python programmer, there must be ways to do this better.
 In that case please let me know.

 ## How To Use

+First clone this repo locally in your computer.

-Open the old video metadata file from the website archive (located [here](https://github.com/CodingTrain/website-archive/blob/main/_CodingChallenges/)), and copy only the contributions part to a txt file inside the directory of this script.
+Open the old video metadata file from the website archive (located [here](https://github.com/CodingTrain/website-archive/blob/main/_CodingChallenges/)), and copy only the contributions part to a `txt` file inside the directory of this script.
 For example:
 ```txt
   - title: "Asteroid Field"
     author: